loudifier/mosion-game/README.md

 ## Inspiration

-mosion was motivated by a desire to capture the feel of janky but addictive flash games of the noughties and early mobile games.
+mosion was motivated by a desire to capture the feel of early mobile games and janky but addictive flash games of the noughties.
 The closest reference for most players will be the Cell Stage of Spore, but the gameplay is closer to Fishy or the Neopets game Jelly Blobs of Doom.

 ![demo gif](img/demo.gif)